shaunreichman/investment_tracker/docs/TAX_STATEMENT_EVENT_GROUPING_SPEC.md

 3. **Phase 4**: Deploy and document the new functionality

 This enhancement leverages proven architecture, requires minimal technical changes, and delivers significant business value through improved user experience and professional presentation.
 The implementation follows established patterns and maintains the high quality standards of the existing system.

+## Current Status

+**Phase 1 (Backend Implementation) has been completed. ✅** **Phase 2 (Frontend Enhancement) has been completed. ✅** **Phase 3 (Testing and Validation) has been completed. ✅**

+The tax statement event grouping feature is now fully implemented and tested, providing users with a professional, organized view of tax-related events grouped by financial year.